 The increase in mass-loss rate and wind velocity during a TP cycle leads to the creation of a shell that may sweep up previously ejected material, leading to the appearance of a detached shell (Steffen & Schönberner, 2000; Schöier et al., 2005; Mattsson et al., 2007).
-One of the few ways to study the TP phenomenon is from the observations of detached shells that have been found around approximately ten carbon stars in molecular line emission, as well as in stellar dust-scattered light at optical wavelengths (e.g., Olofsson et al., 1996; 2010; Maercker et al., 2010; 2012; 2014).
+One of the few ways to study the TP phenomenon is from the observations of detached shells that

 Figure 1.
-ALMA observations of the detached shell around R ScI in CO(3-2) emission.
+ALMA observations of the detached shell around R Scl in CO(3-2) emission.
 The image shows the detached shell and spiral structure at the stellar velocity.
-The colour scale is in Jy/beam (Maercker et al. 2012)
+The colour scale is in Jy/beam (Maercker et al., 2012). have been found around approximately ten carbon stars in molecular line emission, as well as in stellar dust-scattered light at optical wavelengths (e.g., Olofsson et al., 1996; 2010; Maercker et al., 2010; 2012; 2014).